bbc/gel/src/components/promos.md

 ```

 ::: info Note
-At the time of writing, the `object-fit` property is supported everywhere but Internet Explorer.
+At the time of writing, the `object-fit` property is supported everywhere but Internet Explorer[^5].
 The code uses `@supports` and falls back to showing the image at its natural width, cropping the right edge or leaving a right margin.
 :::

 ### Focus styles